 Palfreyman, Nicholas Barrie (in press) Form, function, and the grammaticalisation of completive markers in the sign language varieties of Solo and Makassar.
 NUSA: Linguistic studies of languages in and around Indonesia, vol. 55.

 SIGN is a conference series especially for sign language users, which aims to broaden the international research base in sign language linguistics and deaf studies, and enable a worldwide community of Deaf academics to come together at a conference that they regard as their own.
 All presentations are given in International Sign or the host country’s sign language.

 Coordinated by iSLanDS, SIGN began as a workshop called Cross-linguistic Sign Language Research (CLSLR) in 2006 at the Max Planck Institute for Psycholinguistics in Nijmegen, The Netherlands.
 This was repeated in Nijmegen in 2007 and at UCLan in 2008, where the series was renamed SIGN.
 In 2009, SIGN4 was held in India, followed by SIGN5 in Turkey (2011) and SIGN6 in Goa (2013).
 SIGN7 took place in China from 12th-15th October 2014

-Our Post-Graduate Study Group meets once every fortnight during term time, on Wednesdays at 16.15 in our lab.
+The iSLanDS Seminar Series is held in our lab on Wednesdays during term time.
 This is a forum for visiting academics to share research findings on sign languages and deaf studies, and allow postgraduates to test their ideas and practise presenting.
 Visitors have included Professor Amy Wilson (pictured) on deaf communities in developing countries; Luigi Lerose on deixis and anaphora in Italian Sign Language; and Gail Caudrelier on British Sign Language syntax.